tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 #### Protocol Origin {#protocol-origin}

-The "ietf-te-types" module contains the YANG reusable identities for the type of protocol origin as defined in {{!RFC5440}} and {{!RFC9012}}.

-It also defines the following additional YANG reusable identities for the type of protocol origin:
+The protocol origin identifies the protocol or mechanism a controller uses to instantiate a TE tunnel.
+To model this, the "ietf-te-types" module provides a set of reusable YANG identities.
+In addition to identities for protocols like PCEP {{!RFC5440}} and BGP {{!RFC9012}}, the module defines the following identity for tunnels created via an Application Programmable Interface (API):

 protocol-origin-api:
-: A base identity to be used when the type of protocol origin is an Application Programmable Interface (API).
+: A YANG identity used when the TE tunnel is instantiated through an API.

 ### Data Types